 Canada and New England in the northeastern United States feature some of North America's most dramatic scenery, from rugged coastlines to dense deciduous forests and plenty of charming towns and villages along the way.
-Whether it's a major metropolis like Vancouver or a seaside village on Rhode Island, there's plenty to see and do in this eclectic part of the world.
+Whether it's a major metropolis like Vancouver or a seaside village on Rhode Island, there's plenty to see and do on a Canada and New England cruise.

 Big, bountiful and boasting plenty of beautiful scenery, Canada stretches from the Atlantic Ocean to the Pacific, while its northern reaches even extend to the Arctic.
 In fact, this near-continental sized country covers a total area of 9.98 million square kilometres, making it the world's second-largest country.